 To expand access, the ACA enacted mandates for both individuals and employers, with hefty fines for non-compliance, at a time when our economy had already challenged cash-strapped small businesses and families across the nation.
 This new mandate to acquire health insurance will greatly expand the bankrolls of insurance companies without any new standards against price fixing, or steps to encourage competition across state lines, both of which would create vast incentives to drive down costs.
 Such giveaways to the insurance companies only reward the rising costs of health care with higher taxpayer subsidies to cover them.

 Additionally, the law contains over $523 billion in job-killing, higher taxes including: $17 billion in new taxes on Americans who do not obey the bill’s requirement that individuals must buy health insurance whether they want to or not, and $52 billion in new taxes on employers that do not provide health coverage deemed “acceptable” or “affordable” by Washington-based, government bureaucrats.

 Further, the Internal Revenue Service (IRS) will function as the government’s chief enforcer for health care reform, monitoring individuals and businesses’ health insurance statuses through mandatory reporting required by the new law.
-To do so, last year’s Congressional Majority included an additional $10 billion in funding for the IRS’ new monitoring and enforcement duties.

 This law contains over $569 billion in total cuts to Medicare.
 These reductions include $202.3 billion from seniors’ Medicare health plans, including massive cuts targeting the extra benefits and reduced cost-sharing seniors receive through Medicare Advantage.
 148,000 seniors in New Jersey, including over 35,000 in my Congressional District enjoy the benefits of this innovative program.